mWater/mwater-visualization/README.md

 Each understands enough of the dashboard design to create widgets, which are stored with the following properties:

-`id`: unique id of widget uuid v4
+`id`: unique id of item uuid v4
-`layout`: layout-engine specific data for layout of widget `widget`: details of the widget (see below)
+`layout`: layout-engine specific data for layout of item `widget`: details of the widget (see below)

+*Widget* refers to the widget itself, where *item* refers also to the layout and id that it has in the dashboard.

 ### Widget data